fbpx

 model t pickup brochure

 Ford Motor Company introduced the first “pickup” based on the Model T Runabout in 1925.
 Ford offered customers a rear “pickup box” separately at their dealership spare parts department for a mere $25.
-Then this accessory was bolted to the back of the customer’s vehicle.
+Then, this accessory was bolted to the back of the customer’s vehicle.
 Since the box was “picked up” at the parts department by the customer, the term “pickup” took hold for this style of vehicle.
-Later the box was installed at the factory and evolved into today’s pickup trucks.
+Later, the box was installed at the factory and evolved into today’s pickup trucks.

 Utes are being replaced by trucks.

 Australian industrial, residential and mining regions are no longer scattered with the traditional Aussie-built ute.
 In fact, these areas are swarming with models such as the Toyota HiLux, Mazda BT-50, Mitsubishi Triton, Isuzu D-Max, Nissan Navara and the aforementioned Ford Ranger (not old school Falcon or Commodore utes).
-Understandably, the Australian market was calling for a more practical, spacious and robust workhorse design for everyday use which is in fact derivative of the American pickup truck.
+Understandably, the Australian market was calling for a more practical, spacious and robust workhorse design for everyday use, which is, in fact, derivative of the American pickup truck.

 But the term ‘ute’ isn’t going anywhere.

 WANT TO KNOW MORE?
-CONTACT US TODAY.
+CONTACT US TODAY

 Our friendly and experienced team of professionals are ready and waiting to answer any further questions you have in regard to MRT products and services.
 Call us on 1300 650 090 today.
+We encourage all to visit one of our Brisbane, Sydney or Perth showrooms and check out our latest products and team updates on Facebook and Instagram.

 BRISBANE & GOLD COAST STORE